christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 # 🔗 Suricata and Wazuh Correlation

-The network and endpoint evidence could now be compared.
+The network and endpoint evidence were compared.

-### Suricata provided:
+### Suricata Evidence

 ```text
 Source IP